mriedmann/humhub-docker/README.md

 **default: `humhub`**

-Defines the name of the database where humhub is installed.
+Defines the name of the database where HumHub is installed.

 ### `HUMHUB_DB_HOST`